pkugla/blog/content/blog/why-blog/index.md

 ---
 title: Why blog?
 date: "2025-03-16T13:12:03.284Z"
-#description: "My motivation for starting this blog and a short discussion of its aims."
 description: "A short discussion of my motivations and aims, as well as an overview of the technology I'm using to host this blog."
 ---

 Welcome to my blog.

 After university, my path of development as a software engineer swiftly stopped being linear.
-Instead of picking modules, I suddenly found myself on open pastures: free to pursue whatever technology I want, and study it however I desire.
+Instead of picking modules, I suddenly found myself in open pastures: free to pursue whatever technology I want, and study it however I desire.

 This blog exists primarily to document that journey.
 I want to show the stuff I've been working on, share my thoughts about things I find interesting, and show my authentic self.